Etale and crystalline companions, II: Uniformities for isocrystals on curves

-giving an upper bound on $\mu_1$ of the desired form.
+We thus have an upper bound on $\mu_1$ of the desired form.
 Repeating the argument for the dual of $\calE$ gives a lower bound on $\mu_r$ of the same form. \end{proof}

+\begin{remark} In Proposition~\ref{P:isocrystal reduction slopes}, the space of lattices of $\calE$ can be interpreted as a Bruhat--Tits building for $\GL_r(L)$; the space of crystalline lattices is a closed bounded subspace of the building; and the proof of Proposition~\ref{P:isocrystal reduction slopes} amounts to finding a lattice ``near the center'' of the closed bounded subspace. \end{remark}

-\begin{remark} Note that in Lemma~\ref{L:isocrystal reduction slopes}, for fixed $p,r,d$, the slope bound is linear in $g$ and $m$.
-For a a similar bound on the length of the jumping locus, see Corollary~\ref{C:uniform bound on jumping}.
+\begin{remark} Note that in Proposition~\ref{P:isocrystal reduction slopes}, for fixed $p,r,d$, the slope bound is linear in $g$ and $m$.
+For a similar bound on the length of the jumping locus, see Corollary~\ref{C:uniform bound on jumping}.

-For our present purposes, there is no need to optimize the bound (and indeed we have been rather generous with inequalities in the calculation to simplify the exposition).
-We only use that the bound is a function of $p,r,g,m,d$ alone. \end{remark}
+For our present purposes, there is no need to optimize the bound (and so we instead optimized for simplicity of the derivation).
+We only use that the bound is a function of $p,r,g,m,d$ alone (and in fact uniform in $p$, but this plays no role here). \end{remark}